berkeozkir/mnist_inference/README.md

 ## Features

 - **Interactive Canvas**: Draw digits directly on the canvas using your mouse or touch input.
-- **Real-Time Predictions**: Classify handwritten digits using a PyTorch-based CNN.
+- **Fast Predictions**: Classify handwritten digits using a PyTorch-based CNN.
 - **Visualization**: View the drawn digit and its processed image before classification.
 - **User-Friendly Interface**: Designed with Streamlit for seamless interaction.